 Flexible ways to study

-Distance learning involves studying on your own, at home or a suitable place for you.
-It usually involves reading course material, working on course activities and writing assignments.
-Often this type of learning will include e-learning - where teaching is delivered over the internet.
+Distance learning involves studying on your own, in your home or another suitable place (a café or library, for instance).
+It usually involves reading course materials, and working on activities and assignments.
+These days, most distance learning is delivered online, so it’s sometimes known as e-learning.

 Distance learning is a great way to combine studying with employment or caring commitments as it provides a great deal of flexibility.
 It does, however, demand a lot of motivation and commitment.
 You are usually allocated a tutor who will be able to keep you on track either online or over the phone.

 If you want to undertake distance learning, make sure that the provider has a good reputation or is well known, such as The Open University.
 Find out exactly what is included in your course fee and how much support you will receive.

 Distance learning doesn’t have to be lonely.
 Electronic chat rooms and message boards available through the course provider or generally (e.g. The Student Room) can keep you in touch with other learners.